 Areas immediately beside rivers and coastlines are the most commonly effected, hence why they’re often labeled as “floodplains.”
 When rainstorms are relentless, bodies of water get swollen, and when they overflow, the floodwaters follow the path of least resistance.
-That’s why homes in low-lying areas next to water, especially rivers, are often resold at a seemingly cheap price, but cost bundles in insurance because their geography is a liability.
-(Jeez, talk about an underwater mortgage…)

 How Can You Be Prepared?

 First things first: you may have seen TV commercials over the years warning that regular home insurance doesn’t cover flood damage.
 They weren’t lying to alarm you into buying something.
 Most “standard” insurance policies really don’t bother protecting from floods.

 If you live in an area that’s legally defined as a floodplain, you should certainly try to get flood insurance.
 But then again, maybe you already have it?
 Many municipalities mandate homeowners in these areas have protection against floods.

 What if you’re not living in a floodplain?
 Do you buy flood insurance anyway?
 Know your geography.
 Maybe you’re not in an official floodplain, but you might not be far from one.

 Has there ever been any history of flooding in your area, even if it only happens once every couple of decades?
 Has it ever happened even once in your area?
 Do your neighbors have coverage?
 These are all things to consider.

 If you live nowhere near a body of water, I can’t tell you to pay money for protection against a disaster that may never happen, but as mentioned above, it still might.

 Either way, it’s a gamble.
 It could very well be that the best option for you is to skip the insurance and know exactly what you need to do in the unlikeliest of circumstances.